SublimeText/AdvancedNewFile/README.md

 `use_folder_name`:

 A boolean setting specifying if the folder name should be used or the name specified in the project.
-This setting only applies to ST3.

 `relative_from_current`: